An Introduction to ENL

 11. A natural flow’s target rate is the rate required to produce and consume target output quantities, for the target population, at the maximum technically achievable ecological efficiencies.

-12. Subjective consumption desires, which are potentially infinite and thus ecologically dangerous, are divided into sanctioned wants (those society has decided to satisfy), and unsanctioned wants (those society has decided not to satisfy).
+12. Subjective consumption desires, which are potentially infinite and thus ecologically dangerous, are divided into authorized wants (those society has decided to satisfy), and unauthorized wants (those society has decided not to satisfy).

 This overview of ENL will suffice for most people who are interested in an alternative to capitalist logic.
 Those who choose to read The Economics of Needs and Limits will find that additional topics are covered there.
-These include various efficiency measures besides ecological efficiency, an examination of labor productivity and trade, a model for guiding rapid impact reduction, and a rudimentary physical health index that quantifies individual health for measurement purposes.
+These include various efficiency measures besides ecological efficiency, an examination of labor productivity and trade, and a rudimentary physical health index that quantifies individual health for measurement purposes.

 One point from the chapter on labor productivity deserves mention here.
 Based on ENL’s principles, I draw a conclusion that differs from both capitalist and Marxist thinking on this topic.
 The capitalist view is that increased labor productivity is always a positive development, purportedly because it improves the “standard of living”, but in reality because it enhances competitiveness and profits.
 The Marxist view is that increased productivity will invariably be a positive factor once the capitalist mode of production has been superseded and workers have organized the labor process in accordance with their interests.
 Both viewpoints reject the idea that technology per se could be harmful to humankind.